 What's the next big trend in syndication?

-What talent or show have you passed on that you wish you could have back?
+Have you passed on any star or show that you wish you had back?

 The television industry's top news stories, analysis and blogs of the day.